sixlive/telegrammer/README.md

 # Telegrammer

-Telegrammer is a command-line interface (CLI) tool written in Go that allows you to send messages or documents to a specified user on Telegram.
+Telegrammer is a command-line interface (CLI) tool written in Go that allows you to send messages or documents to a specified user on Telegram, as well as retrieve your user ID for configuration by running in server mode.
 It uses the Telegram Bot API to send messages and documents.

 ## Features

 - Send text messages to a specified user on Telegram.
 - Send documents to a specified user on Telegram.
+- Retrieve your user ID for configuration by running in server mode.
 - Configurable through environment variables or a configuration file.
 - Provides visual feedback on successful message delivery.